-- Keep away from the air inlet(s) and air outlet(s) when the alternator is running. - Do not put operator controls near the air inlet(s) and air outlet(s). - Do not cause overheating by running the alternator outside rating plate parameters. - · Do not overload the alternator. - Do not run an alternator with excessive vibration. - Do not synchronize parallel alternators outside the specified parameters.
+- Keep away from the air inlet(s) and air outlet(s) when the alternator is operating. - Do not position operator controls near the air inlet(s) or air outlet(s). - Do not cause overheating by running the alternator outside rating plate parameters. - Do not overload the alternator. - · Do not operate an alternator displaying excessive vibration. - Do not synchronize parallel alternators outside the specified parameters.